vanmooylipidomics/LOBSTAHS/README.md

 Scripts used to generate the figures and many of the tables in the above referenced manuscript can be found at https://github.com/jamesrco/LipidomicsDataViz/tree/master/LOBSTAHS

-LOBSTAHS is maintained by [Jamie Collins](https://jamesrco.github.io) and collaborators in the [Van Mooy Lab](https://github.com/vanmooylipidomics) at WHOI.
+LOBSTAHS is maintained by [Jamie Collins](https://jamesrco.github.io), [Henry Holm](https://hholm.github.io), Daniel Lowenstein and other collaborators in the [Van Mooy Lab](https://github.com/vanmooylipidomics) at WHOI.